Regional Enrichment Opportunities

 - Communication, Language & Literacy

 - Cognitive, Health & Physical Development

 The purpose of this series is to familiarize participants with the South Dakota Early Learning Guidelines.
 The goal is for this document to be a resource that improves knowledge of child development, informs age-appropriate expectations for children’s development and learning, and guides plans for developing activities and experiences.
 The five domains of development covered include: Approaches to Learning; Social and Emotional Development; Communication, Language, and Literacy; Cognitive Development; and, Health and Physical Development.
-This series is offered in the months of January, May and October.
+Contacts their Regional ECE office to participate.